 (COP) Coil On Plug Ignition Systems

 There were many types of ignition systems used throughout the years, and things are continuing to evolve.
-A coil on plug "COP" ignition eliminates the distributor and secondary wires.
-It replaces them with the PCM, ignition module, and a coil mounted directly over the plug of each cylinder.
+For example, a coil on plug "COP" ignition eliminates the distributor and secondary wires.
+It replaces them with the ECM, ignition module, and a coil mounted directly over the plug of each cylinder.
 This electronically controlled ignition system is very efficient.

 To properly diagnose a misfire on one or all of the engine's cylinders, it's essential to understand the system.
-Let's have a look at the components that make up a typical coil on plug ignition system.
+These are some of the components that make up a typical coil-on-plug ignition system.

-COP coils: The coil shown in the illustration is typical and integrates the ignition module into the coil itself.
-The primary and the secondary circuits are located in the coil.
+COP coils: The coil above integrates the ignition module into the coil.
+The coil contains the primary and the secondary circuits.
 It's where the two meet.
-If there is no power received by the ECM, neither circuit gets power, and the coil will not fire.
 Notice the trigger pin; it's a member of the control circuit.
-With some COP systems, the trigger circuit also contains a feedback circuit performing a separate function.
-This feedback circuit is used by the PCM to confirm that the cylinder fired.
-In this type of system, the ignition module is located inside the PCM.
+With some COP systems, the trigger circuit also contains a feedback circuit used by the ECM to confirm that the coil fired.
+In this type of system, the ECM includes the ignition module.

-Related wiring: Make sure the connectors, wires, and harness are in proper operating condition with a good visual inspection.
-Sometimes the connectors have locks that dry out and can quickly become damaged during removal.
-They don't snap back into place correctly after removal.
-Perform a wiggle test and check these connectors by pulling lightly on the plug to make sure it correctly seated into its companion socket.
+Related wiring: Ensure the connectors, wires, and harness are in proper operating condition with a visual inspection.
+Sometimes the connectors have locks that dry out and can quickly become damaged and don't snap back into place correctly after removal.
+Perform a wiggle test and check these connectors by pulling lightly on the plug to ensure it is correctly seated into its companion socket.
 Connectors contain a mechanical snap and a rubber seal to prevent environmental exposure.
 Check any suspected wiring for resistance with an ohmmeter and compare it with the manufacturer's specifications.
-Loose connectors result in an intermittent condition.
+Loose connectors cause intermittent failures.

 Ignition Control Module: The ignition control module takes the distributor's place in a distributor-less (EI) ignition system.
-It receives it's timing instructions from the PCM based on input from the crankshaft and camshaft sensors and sends the appropriate signal to the appropriate cylinder.
-The IM may be a stand-alone, located in the ECM, or integral to each ignition coil like the coil used in the illustration.
+It receives its timing instructions from the ECM primarily based on input from the crankshaft and camshaft sensors and sends the signal to the appropriate cylinder.
+The IM may be a stand-alone, located in the ECM, or integral to each ignition coil.

-Engine Control Module: The PCM may or may not contain the ignition control module.
-It takes input from sensors like the crankshaft and camshaft sensors.
-It calculates ignition timing by comparing it to preset instructions.
+Engine Control Module: The ECM may or may not contain the ignition control module.
+It receives input from sensors like the crankshaft and camshaft position sensors and calculates ignition timing by comparing the inputs to preset tables.
 It then sends this signal to each coil in the correct firing order.
-An open between the PCM and a cylinder's coil or a faulty PCM driver results in no power and a misfire on that cylinder.
+A problem between the ECM and a cylinder's coil or a faulty ECM driver results in no power and a misfire at that cylinder.